Netflix/falcor/README.md

 // prints 344 Seaside

 ```
-If we load the same JSON in into a Falcor Model cache we can retrieve the data using the same series of keys.
-The only difference is that the API is Reactive (Push).
+In the example above, the sequence of keys "location" and "address" describe a *Path* to the person's street address value in the JSON object.
+To retrieve the same address value from a Falcor JSON Model, we pass the same sequence of keys to the Model's get method.

 ```JavaScript
 var person = new falcor.Model({